alibaba/terraform-provider/website/docs/d/mongo_instances.html.markdown

 The following arguments are supported:

-* `name_regex` - (Optional) A regex string to apply to the instance name.
+* `name_regex` - (Optional) Apply a regex string to the instance name.
-* `instance_type` - (Optional) Type of the instance to be queried.
+* `instance_type` - (Optional) Filter by type of instance to be queried.
 If it is set to `sharding`, the sharded cluster instances are listed.
 If it is set to `replicate`, replica set instances are listed.
 Default value `replicate`.
-* `instance_class` - (Optional) Sizing of the instance to be queried.
+* `instance_class` - (Optional) Filter by sizing classification of the instance to be queried.
-* `availability_zone` - (Optional) Instance availability zone.
+* `availability_zone` - (Optional) Filter by instance availability zone.
-* `output_file` - (Optional) The name of file that can save the collection of instances after running `terraform plan`.
+* `output_file` - (Optional) Set the name of file where the collection of instances will be saved after running `terraform plan`.

 ## Attributes Reference

-The following attributes are exported in addition to the arguments listed above:
+The following attributes are returned in addition to the arguments listed above:

 * `instances` - A list of MongoDB instances.
 Its every element contains the following attributes:
   * `id` - The ID of the MongoDB instance.